-From the first mediation session to a signed Consent Order took 4 mediation sessions and 8 weeks.
-Whilst mediation is not cheap, the costs are significantly less than litigating a dispute a court.
+Whilst mediation is not cheap, the costs are significantly less than litigating a dispute in court.
 The court process is also extremely slow.
-It is not unusual to wait 3-6 months for a court hearing (a recent case of mine went 8 months between hearings!) which is unhelpful when people have often experienced huge change in their life and are trying to achieve certainty about their future.
+It is not unusual to wait 3-6 months for a court hearing which is unhelpful when people have often experienced huge change in their life and are trying to achieve certainty about their future.

 Mediation does come with a health warning.
 It won’t be easy.
 It requires listening to the other person’s point of view and making compromises.
 However, if this is possible, significant time, energy and money can be saved – and you can often both achieve your goals.
 Those who have used mediation to resolve family law disputes have also often said how it helped them to have a better, healthier dialogue with their former partner, which helped them when it came to co-parenting their children.

 At Rayden Solicitors, all of our solicitors have the specialist legal knowledge to advise you whilst you are going through mediation.
-You can also arrange to book a mediation session with our qualified solicitor mediator, Priya Palanivel.
+You can also arrange to book a mediation session with our qualified solicitor mediator, Che Meakins.